-3.5.3 Accss 3 - Acess with DR
+3.5.3 ACCESS 3 - ACCESS WITH DR

-This way of access connects the participant with access to B3's Production and DR data center through two different operators.
+This way of access connects the participant with access to B3's Production and DR data centers through two different operators.
 It is also recommended that the links be connected to different POPs from the cloud provider.

-3.5.4 RCB Characteristics - Certification
+3.6 RCB CHARACTERISTICS - CERTIFICATION

-RCB for certification, unlike RCB for the production environment, is available only from BM&FBOVESPA's Data Center 2.
-The infrastructure available for this purpose is exclusive and segregated from the production environment, comprising the following ways of access:
+RCB for certification, unlike RCB for the production environment, is available only from B3's Data Center 1.
+The infrastructure available for this purpose is exclusive and segregated from the production environment, comprising the following ways of access.
+For this environment, the maximum bandwidth is 1 Gbps.